National Clinical Content Repository

 We currently have licences allowing access to some of the tools and measures within the MHSDS, and we're looking to acquire more.

-Since our last update, we have secured licences for the Outcome Rating Scales (ORS) and Session Rating Scales (SRS).
+Since our last update, we have secured licences for most of the HoNOS tools.

 Care providers and their IT suppliers can access sub-licences by following a simple 2-step process: